particle-iot/docs/src/content/tutorials/diagnostics/device-vitals.md

 <img class="full-width" src="/assets/images/fleet-health/round-trip-time.png"/>

 A longer the round-trip time often correlates with poor signal strength or quality.
 Round trip time is displayed in seconds — the lower the reported time, the better the performance.

+Note that only messages sent by the Device Cloud to the device like event subscriptions, function calls and variable requests are counted in the round-trip time so if a device is only sending data to the cloud through event publishes the round-trip time won't update.

 ### Memory Usage
 The amount of memory used by the device, combining the heap and the user application’s static RAM in bytes.